Research disciplines and topics

-- From an experimental perspective, I am involved in two research projects meant to test the cognitive parameters behind the effectiveness of two argumentative fallacies, namely the ad populum fallacy (Ozols et al. in prep.) and the straw man fallacy (Schumann et al. 2019).
+- From an experimental perspective, I am involved in two research projects meant to test the cognitive parameters behind the effectiveness of two argumentative fallacies, namely the ad populum fallacy (Ozols et al. submitted.) and the straw man fallacy (Schumann et al. 2019, Schumann at al. submitted).
 The basic idea of these experimental designs is to identify the linguistic and pragmatic conditions under which these fallacies are likely not to be noticed as such, which, in turns, would explain their rhetorical appeal.

 Pragmatics of uncooperative and manipulative communication (defended 13 December 2010), under the supervision of prof. Louis de Saussure (University of Neuchâtel).
 Examined by prof. Didier Maillat (University of Fribourg), prof. Frans van Eemeren (University of Amsterdam), prof. Paul Chilton (University of Lancaster), prof. Fabrice Clément (University of Neuchâtel).